Rank-Trading/.github/profile/README.md

-# Rank Trading
+# Rank

-Rank Trading is an advanced platform for algorithmic trading and financial market analysis.
+Rank is an advanced platform for algorithmic trading and financial market analysis.
 Utilizing cutting-edge technology and sophisticated algorithms, Rank Trading provides powerful tools for traders and investors.

 ## Key Features